ryanwhowe/Dot/README.md

 ### `Dot::set()`

 The `Dot::set()` method will set the passed value inside the provided array at the location of the key provided.
-The set method will create the key structure needed to place the value in the array if it is not present already This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.
+The set method will create the key structure needed to place the value in the array if it is not present already.

+There is a globally available `dotSet()` function, that wraps the `Dot::set()` static method included in the autoloader.

 #### Description